 Some studies seem to indicate that human observers are not very accurate at estimating the local orientation of surface normals.
-We have a bias towards the fronto-parallel plane.
+It has also been shown that human visual judgments show a bias towards the fronto-parallel plane.

 We also seem to have difficulty in estimating the slant of a light source (Todd, J. T., & Mingolla, E., 1983; Mingolla, E., & Todd, J. T. 1986).
 We are better at the tilt.